ampproject/amp.dev/content/docs/ads/monetization.md

 In non-AMP pages (traditional HTML), if you want to display ads on your page, you'd include a snippet of JavaScript to serve ads from your ad network.
 For performance and security reasons, you cannot include third-party JavaScript in AMP pages.
 So, to display ads in AMP, you need to add the custom [`<amp-ad>`](/docs/reference/components/amp-ad.html) component to your AMP page.

-{% call callout('Tip', type='success') %}
-See [AMP By Example for a live demo](https://ampbyexample.com/components/amp-ad/) that demonstrates adding an amp-ad tag to an AMP page.
+Tip: See [AMP By Example for a live demo](https://ampbyexample.com/components/amp-ad/) that demonstrates adding an amp-ad tag to an AMP page.
-{% endcall %}

 Let's walk through the steps of adding the component so you can display ads on your AMP page.